sciunto-org/python-bibtexparser/docs/source/customize.rst

 Default Parse-Stack
 ^^^^^^^^^^^^^^^^^^^

-BibtexParser forsees a default parse stack; i.e., some middleware is automatically applied as we assume it to be part of the expected functionality for most users.
+BibtexParser foresees a default parse stack; i.e., some middleware is automatically applied as we assume it to be part of the expected functionality for most users.

 Currently, the default parse stack consists of the following layers: